 Key drug supply reduction activities

 The National Plan for Mobilisation against Addictions (2018-2022) emphasises the importance of implementing a genuine national strategy based on better coordination between the various services involved (police, customs, Gendarmerie, justice).
 Money laundering, a key issue in a dynamic French drug market, is a major priority.
 The challenge of international cooperation, in particular, has also been placed at the forefront, notably the important role of French overseas departments (Guiana, Martinique and Guadeloupe, together with the French overseas territory Saint-Martin) in supplying the mainland market with cocaine.
 France's international actions are mainly based on the networks of internal security attachés, customs attachés and liaison magistrates in the main production and transit countries.
 Lastly, emphasis is placed on prevention to stop young people, especially minors becoming involved in local trafficking, firmly established in large cities.

 In February 2020, the Ministry of the Interior officially announced the creation of OFAST (Anti-Narcotics Office), which succeeds OCRTIS (Central Office for the Repression of Drug-related Offences).
 This creation corresponds to the State's desire to increase cooperation between the various services in charge of law enforcement: police, customs, military police [gendarmerie] and justice.
 OFAST is organised into three divisions, "strategy", "intelligence" and "operations", to respond to the three missions "understand", "target" and "act".
 They are headed respectively by a customs administrator, a military police [gendarmerie] colonel and a divisional commissioner.
 The deputy head of the office comes from the judiciary.
 At a territorial level, OFAST has eleven regional offices and five territorial detachments.
-As of 30 September 2020, 103 operational drug intelligence units (CROSS) were deployed throughout the country, one per department.
+Since September 30, 2020, 104 operational drug intelligence units (CROSS) have been deployed throughout the country, one per department.
 One of their missions is to establish a map of the deal points located in French territory and their evolution on a quarterly basis.
 In 2021, the government announced the creation of a reporting portal for citizens to provide the police and gendarmerie with information about narcotic trafficking and its actors.
 This information is then transmitted to the CROSS for processing.
 This scheme should be fully operational during 2022.